 As many of you know, I studied with the Institute of Integrative Nutrition and qualified as a Health Coach in 2016.
 Every week I get emails and DM’s from you guys asking me for feedback and advice on IIN, so I thought it beneficial to offer some more unbiased and authentic opinion on the pros and cons of the course and offer an insight into where a path in health coaching can take you.

-I did write a lengthy blog post last year outlining all the general information about the course like what the program entails, duration, cost, time commitment etc, so definitely have a read through that bit first if you are serious about learning more.
+I did write a lengthy blog post last year outlining all the general information about nutrition school like what their cutting edge program entails including duration, cost, time commitment, business training, coaching practice etc, so definitely have a read through that bit first if you are serious about learning more.

 Being transparent with you guys is one of my biggest priorities, so I’ll be straight up with you – I receive a small commission for every person who signs up and mentions that I have referred them.
 So while I officially am an ambassador for the program, I don’t shy away from saying things how they are and what I did or did not like about the program.

-I actually got referred through an ambassador myself – at the time when I was researching different program options, I stumbled across an alumni group that organised monthly meet ups in Geneva, so I messaged them and asked if I could join and ask them some questions.
+I actually got referred through an ambassador myself – at the time when I was researching different program options, I stumbled across a group of IIN graduates that organised monthly meet ups in Geneva, so I messaged them and asked if I could join and ask them some questions.
 They welcomed me with opens arms and, well, the rest is history as they say!

 And so IIN turned out to be the perfect melting pot of the two for me.
 It allowed me to immerse myself more deeply into my own wellness journey and in a short period of time come out with an actual qualification that I could use to help others in their own wellbeing struggles.